linb1/Home-Energy-Monitor/README_Software.md

 > sudo systemctl start launchplug.service

 With this the services and your data collection codes are ready.
 If your hardware is setup properly, these scripts should run immediately on startup.

+## Running the website

+When all software and hardware are installed properly and connected to power, you are ready to connect to the website.

+Simply reboot the Raspberry Pi, and wait 3-5 minutes for it to boot up.

+Then, open this url **localhost:3000** and that's it!
+You will open the website with this and you will be able to navigate and use it.